Most aortic dissections occur because high blood pressure causes the artery’s wall to deteriorate.

-Doctors usually do x-rays or computed tomography to confirm the diagnosis.
+Doctors do imaging studies to confirm the diagnosis.

-People usually take drugs to decrease blood pressure, and doctors do surgery to repair the tear or place stent grafts to cover the tear.
+People usually take medications to decrease blood pressure, and doctors do surgery to repair the tear or place stent grafts to cover the tear.

 The aorta is the largest artery of the body.
 It receives oxygen-rich blood from the heart and distributes it to the body through smaller arteries that branch off of it.
 The thoracic aorta, where most aortic dissection occurs, is the part of the aorta that passes through the chest.

-Birth defects of the heart and blood vessels, such as coarctation (narrowing) of the aorta, patent ductus arteriosus (a connection between the aorta and the pulmonary artery), and defects of the aortic valve
+Birth defects Overview of Heart Defects About one in 100 babies is born with a heart defect.
+Some are severe, but many are not.
+Defects may involve abnormal formation of the heart's walls or valves or of the blood vessels that enter... read more of the heart and blood vessels, such as coarctation (narrowing) of the aorta, patent ductus arteriosus (a connection between the aorta and the pulmonary artery), and defects of the aortic valve

 Injury such as a car crash or fall causing a strong blow to the chest